 These sessions aim to enhance children’s self esteem and build their confidence.
-These sessions consist of activities which aim to encourage the creation of a positive image of themselves; allows the child to identify what is special to them, share their ideas and opinions and celebrate their strengths, successes and achievements.
+These sessions consist of activities which aim to encourage the creation of a positive image of themselves; allow the child to identify what is special to them; share their ideas and opinions and celebrate their strengths, successes and achievements.

 ‘Talkabout’ sessions are run with small groups.
 This practical intervention is packed with activities and games for developing self awareness and self esteem.
 Self awareness and self esteem is an essential prerequisite to developing social skills and so this programme is an excellent first step to any social skills intervention.

-These interventions are intended to help children who struggle to regulate their emotions.
-They promote awareness of feelings associated with anger and the consequences of angry outbursts; working to establish the triggers to help manage anger and utilise calming down strategies.
+This intervention is intended to help children who struggle to regulate their emotions.
+It promote awareness of feelings associated with anger and the consequences of angry outbursts; working to establish the triggers to help manage anger and utilise calming down strategies.

 This intervention is useful for children who struggle to regulate their emotions or suffer high levels of anxiety.
 It uses psychology-based techniques, aimed at helping children to calm down in school.
-This Anxiety and Worries Group intervention covers emotions, relaxation, calming down techniques and learning objectives around anxiety and worries.
+This Anxiety and Worries intervention covers emotions, relaxation, calming down techniques and learning objectives around anxiety and worries.
 Children will learn about emotions during each session and will also learn relaxation and calming techniques through the ‘relaxation time’.
 This knowledge and these skills will help them to become more emotionally literate.
-The warm-up games teach a variety of skills such as co-operation, team work, taking turns, communication skills, friendship, self-esteem and confidence.
-The coming together of a group fosters a sense of belonging and therefore raises self-esteem.
-Every opportunity should be taken to promote belonging and friendship.
-Relaxation exercises will help children to manage their anxiety and these are visited each session.
+Children will learn how to challenge negative thinking patterns, scale and explore their worries and ‘talk back’ to their worry monsters.

 Loss and grief (bereavement and separation) (number of weeks variable depending on the need of the child)